vhscom/after-dark/README.md

 Test how things are looking during development using a combination of the [Facebook Sharing Debugger](https://developers.facebook.com/tools/debug/) and [ngrok](https://ngrok.com/).

-**Gotcha:** Relative source URLs not currently supported.

 ## Improving SEO and UX

 After Dark is built with SEO in mind.
 Aside from OpenGraph, Schema Structured Data and SEO meta is applied to give robots what they want, automatically, without any user configuration necessary.
-This helps ensure your After Dark site will rank well in Search Engine Results Pages (SERPs) and prevent crawlers from indexing of unwanted content.
+This helps ensure your After Dark site will rank well in Search Engine Results Pages (SERPs) and prevent crawlers from indexing undesirable content.

-To fine-tune your SEO, however, the following options are available, all of which are recommended for optimal user experience within search engines.
+Fine-tune your SEO settings using the following available options.

 ### Webmaster verifications

-After Dark ships with the ability to verify your site with several webmaster tools used for SEO including Google, Bing, Alexa and Yandex.
-Specific naming conventions were chosen to provide parity with the [jekyll-seo-tag](https://github.com/jekyll/jekyll-seo-tag/).
+Verify your site with several webmaster tools including Google, Bing, Alexa and Yandex.
 To allow verification of your site with any or all of these providers simply add the following to your `config.toml` and fill in their respective values:

 ```toml
 [params.seo.webmaster_verifications]